-The website will attempt to resize and remove EXIF data on upload but if you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS).
-Visitors to the website can otherwise download and extract any location data from images on the website.
+The website will attempt to resize and remove EXIF data on upload to protect your privacy but if you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS).

 6. Cookies & usage tracking

 8. Events Manager, Event Bookings, Volunteering and Google Maps

 We collect and store information you submit to us when making a booking, for the purpose of reserving your requested spaces at our event and maintaining a record of attendance.
 This information may be shared with the relevant event organiser(s).

 We may modify this Privacy Notice from time to time and will publish the most current version on our website.
 If a modification meaningfully reduces your rights, we’ll notify people whose personal data we hold and is affected.